-Solar energy has increasingly provided jobs for the world’s workforce.
-Every era has a big boom, and the reasons that coal’s has come to an end has been well documented.
+Solar energy has provided jobs for the world’s workforce.
+Every era has a big boom, and the boom of coal is coming to an end.
 Solar panels are now positioned to take the spotlight, regardless of regulatory changes.

-Coal power plants closing in mass is just the beginning as the world strives toward a greater percentage of renewable energy resources.
+Coal power plants closing is just the beginning.
 It’s only a matter of time before renewable energy becomes the main source of energy for the world.

 Here are 10 reasons why solar power will be the economic savior of the world’s workforce within the next two decades:

 10. PV Solar Energy Creates More Jobs

 According to The Solar Foundation, the solar industry has surpassed fossil fuel jobs.
 More than twice as many Americans work in the solar industry than the entire coal industry.

 Solar additions rose faster than traditional fuels in 2016.
 Solar panel installation growth has surpassed coal for the first time, giving coal power a run for its money.
 The growth renewable energy is predicted to close the gap by 2022.